fairdataihub/analytics/README.md

 yarn install
 ```

-Configure the OAuth2 authentication with the FairdataiHub organization's credentials, and obtain the client ID and client secret.
+Configure the OAuth2 authentication with the FairdataiHub organization's credentials (or your own Oauth2 credentials), and obtain the client ID and client secret.
 Create a `.env.local` file in the root directory of the project and add the following environment variables:
 ```bash
 MONGODB_URI